HITOfficial/inzynjerka/README.md

 _Watch how easy it is to get set up with our Slack integration 🚀 :_
 ![slack-setup](https://user-images.githubusercontent.com/4218509/88716918-a0583180-d0d4-11ea-93b3-12437ac51138.gif)

+## How to run

+Run command: docker-compose up --build

 ## One click Heroku deployment

 The fastest way to get started is one click deploy on Heroku with: